Steamed Ginger Soy Fish

 1) Wash and clean the fillet of river sole and pat dry it with a tissue paper.

-2) Marinade the fish with half of the light soy sauce, juice of 1/2 lemon, chopped dill leaves, garlic paste, ginger juliennes and chilli flakes.
+2) Marinade the fish with half of the light soy sauce, juice of 1/2 lemon, chopped dill leaves, garlic paste, salt, ginger juliennes and chilli flakes.

 3) Bring 150 ml of water to a boil in a MEYER Quicker Cooker and place the steamer in it.